COM673/Azure-for-Students/README.md

 # Registering on Azure for Students

+**For students that try these steps and get a 'not available message', try these steps instead: [Microsoft Imagine](./microsoft-imagine-steps.md)**

 You will need a phone that can receive SMS messages and your college email/password before following these steps.
 At **no** point in any of these steps should you need to enter credit or debit card details.
 If you are asked to, you've taken a wrong turn somewhere.